 Mr. Sislen co-founded Audubon Enterprises in 2012 to expand and improve the supply of affordable housing opportunities in the DC metro area, and has since expanded to other jurisdictions.
 Since 2010, Audubon and its principals have closed dozens of municipally supported transactions totaling over $500MM.

-Prior to co-founding Audubon Enterprises in 2012, Mr. Sislen served as Vice President of Real Estate and Chief Financial Officer at Dantes Partners and was responsible for project financing and management, government client support, and the completion of all accounting, corporate financing and tax reporting activities.
+Prior to co-founding Audubon Enterprises in 2012, Mr. Sislen served as Vice President of Real Estate at Dantes Partners and was responsible for project financing and management, government client support, and the completion of all accounting, corporate financing and tax reporting activities.
 In his time at Dantes from 2010 to 2012, Mr. Sislen closed over $60,000,000 worth of development financing in Washington, D.C. consisting of 266 units as lead project manager.

 Prior to joining Dantes in 2010, Mr. Sislen completed an MBA at Thunderbird School of Global Management.
 Mr. Sislen served as Manager of Acquisitions and Finance at East of the River Community Development Corporation, where he re-structured the financing of 3 unique distressed real estate developments in the District of Columbia to avoid foreclosure from lenders and more closely reflect cash flows to leverage new private investment.